Propagation of Singularity with Normally Hyperbolic Trapping: Positive commutator argument

 where $W^u \in \Psi_{\mathrm{cu},\alpha}^{m-1,m-1,0}(M,\Gamma^u)$ is the quantization of $\hat{\rho}^{-(m-1)}w^u$.
-Although generally for operators in this operator algebra, the subprincipal part is $1-\alpha$ order lower on the front face.
-But now all those operators are lifted from the unblown up manifold, the asymptotic expansions of their compositions behave the same as in the cusp calculus.
-Hence the subprincipal symbols are 1 order lower on both boundary faces, instead of 1 on fiber infinity and $1-\alpha$ order lower on the front face, it should be 1 order lower on both of them, which explains the orders of $R_1,R_2$ above.
+Although generally for operators in this pseudodifferential algebra, the subprincipal part is $1-\alpha$ order lower on the front face, now all those operators are lifted from the unblown up manifolds, and therefore the asymptotic expansions of their compositions behave the same as in the cusp calculus.
+Hence the subprincipal symbols are 1 order lower on both boundary faces, which explains the orders of $R_1,R_2$ above.